foundriesio/docs/source/zephyr/branching.rst

 file's contents are as follows.

 .. figure:: /_static/zephyr/manifest-example.svg
-   :alt: Example Zephyr MicroPlatform manifest.
+   :alt: Example Zephyr microPlatform manifest.

 Since the ``genesis-sdk-manifest`` repository is a Git repository, it can, and does, contain multiple branches: